edgexfoundry/edgex-docs/docs_src/microservices/core/data/Purpose.md

 Device services that collect sensor data call on the core data service to store the sensor data on the edge system (such as in a [gateway](../../../general/Definitions.md#gateway)) until the data gets moved "north" and then exported to Enterprise and cloud systems.
 Core data persists the data in a local database.
-[Redis](https://redis.io/) is used by default, but a database abstraction layer allows for other databases to be used.
+[Redis](https://redis.io/) is used by default, but a database abstraction layer allows for other database implementations to be added.

 ![image](EdgeX_CoreData.png)